jaspreet237/MedusajsV2/README.md

-Absolutely!
 Here’s a step-by-step guide to running Medusa.js v2 from scratch in Docker, ideal for new projects.

 1. Prerequisites
 Docker and Docker Compose installed